Your browser version is outdated. We recommend that you update your browser to the latest version.

 Jennifer Dawson

-Jennifer is a graduate student in Clinical Mental Health Counseling with an emphasis on Marriage and Family Therapy (MFT) at Colorado Christian University.
+Jennifer is a graduate student in Clinical Mental Health Counseling with an emphasis on Marriage and Family Therapy at Colorado Christian University.
 She is developing an integrative, systemic framework rooted in the belief that each person carries a unique story worth honoring.
-Jennifer is passionate about creating a safe, supportive space where clients feel seen, heard, and empowered.
-Her emerging clinical approach blends evidence-based practices with compassion and curiosity, attending to the physical, emotional, relational, and spiritual aspects of healing.
+Jennifer is passionate about creating a safe, supportive space where clients feel seen, heard, & empowered.
+Her clinical approach blends evidence-based practices with compassion & curiosity, attending to the physical, emotional, relational, and spiritual aspects of healing.
 Deeply committed to walking alongside others as they navigate life’s challenges, Jennifer supports clients in rediscovering their inner resilience.
-Outside of her academic and clinical work, she enjoys hiking, physical fitness, and spending time in nature to stay grounded and balanced.
-As she continues her training and moves toward licensure, Jennifer remains dedicated to compassionate care, cultural humility, and the lifelong pursuit of growth—both for herself and those she serves.
+Outside of her academic & clinical work, she enjoys hiking, physical fitness, and spending time in nature to stay grounded and balanced.
+Jennifer is dedicated to compassionate care, cultural humility, and the lifelong pursuit of growth—both for herself & those she serves.